What is metal saw blade? Explanation of materials and blade types!

 We will introduce three typical blade types of metal saw blade.

-This is the basics for thin-walled pipes, etc.
+This is the basis for thin-walled pipes, etc.

 Material to be cutting: For thin-walled pipes